Nextiles/documentation/software/sdk-installation.md

         })
     }
     ```
-    Now that we have subscribed to the device, the data reading is real.
-Nextiles Device is emitting data, the SDK is reading and storing it in your application's local storage (Documents folder).
+    Now that we have subscribed to the device, the data reading is getting real.
+Nextiles Device is emitting data, the SDK is reading and storing it in application's local storage (Documents folder).
 If internet connection is on, it's also uploading data to the cloud, to maintain a copy of that data.
-To see the data follow next steps.
+To see the data in a live stream, follow next steps.

 5. **Live Data Stream**

-    This is where the Nextiles SDK becomes more powerful, where not only the data is being stored in CSV formats but also this SDK provides you **Published Objects** handles to which you can attach a listener and see the data in real time.
-You can plot real time charts on top of this data.
+    This is where the Nextiles SDK becomes more powerful, where not only the data is being stored in CSV formats but also this SDK provides **Published Objects** handles to which one can easily attach a listener and see the data in real time.
+Realtime charts can be plotted on this live stream feed.

-    You can use ``` getDeviceListeners(_ device_id:String, _ feature: String) ``` function, which takes two arguments:
+    Use ``` getDeviceListeners(_ device_id:String, _ feature: String) ``` function, which takes two arguments:
         -  device_id: Device's UUID in String format
         -  feature: the metric you want to listen to, like "acceleration", "gyration", "angular", etc.